Luis Perezagua: Cinema

 He debuted with the short film Eres mi gula (starring with Isabel Ordaz), and later, he performed supporting roles in several films.
-His most prominent role in his early years as supporting actor was in the film Amanece que no es poco, directed by José Luis Cuerda in 1988.
+His most prominent role in his early years as supporting actor was in the film Dawn Breaks, Which Is No Small Thing, directed by José Luis Cuerda in 1988.
 Later, he played as a supporting actor in several films directed by Fernando Fernán Gómez, such as Out of play in 1991, The woman of your life in 1994 and Nightmare for a rich man, in 1996.

-In 1995 he performed as a supporting actor in 2 films nominated for the Goya Awards, Nobody will talk about us when we have died and Así en el cielo como en la tierra.
+In 1995 he performed as a supporting actor in two films nominated for the Goya Awards, Nobody Will Speak of Us When We're Dead and Así en el cielo como en la tierra.
 He has also performed in Love Can Seriously Damage Your Health, and since the year 2000, he worked under the command of José Luis García Sánchez in films such as Adiós con el corazón, The Green March and Franky Banderas.

 His most recent work is in the new film by José Luis Cuerda, Tiempo después, which was released at the end of 2018.

 Television

-His first work in television was in 1980, in children's shows such as La cometa blanca and music programs such as A uan ba buluba balam bambum (1985).
+His first work in television was in 1980, in children's shows such as La cometa blanca and music programs such as Auanbabulubabalambambú (1985).

 Between 1984 and 1988, he was the voice of Maese Camera in La bola de cristal.
-Later, he intervened in series such as Sesame Street, Detrás de la puerta and Los mundos de Yupi, where he was an important character.
-From the end of the 1980s until now, he has performed in numerous supporting roles in several television series such as Brigada Central, Hostal Royal Manzanares, ¡Ay Señor, Señor!, Los ladrones van a la oficina, Cuéntame como pasó, Velvet Colección, and many more.
+Later, he intervened in series such as Barrio Sésamo, Detrás de la puerta, and Los mundos de Yupi, where he was an important character.
+From the end of the 1980s until now, he has performed in numerous supporting roles in several television series such as Brigada Central, Hostal Royal Manzanares, ¡Ay, Señor, Señor!, Los ladrones van a la oficina, Cuéntame cómo pasó, Velvet Colección, and many more.

-He starred in the series Turno de Oficio: Diez años después (where he played Borja); Compuesta y sin novio (as Martinez); Los negocios de mamá (as Estanislao), Señor Alcalde (as Benito), and recently, in the first three seasons of Amar en tiempos revueltos, where he played the character which would make him quite famous, Isidro Bulnes.
+He starred in the series Turno de oficio: 10 años después (where he played Borja); Compuesta y sin novio (as Martinez); Los negocios de mamá (as Estanislao), Señor alcalde (as Benito), and recently, in the first three seasons of Amar en tiempos revueltos, where he played the character which would make him quite famous, Isidro Bulnes.

-He has performed as a supporting character in mini-series such as La Regenta (Fernando Méndez Leite), Don Quijote of Miguel de Cervantes (Manuel Gutiérrez Aragón), Entre naranjos (Josefina Molina), La banda de Pérez (Ricardo Palacios), and Martes de Carnaval (José Luis García Sánchez), among others.
+He has performed as a supporting character in mini-series such as La Regenta (Fernando Méndez-Leite), El Quijote de Miguel de Cervantes (Manuel Gutiérrez Aragón), Entre naranjos (Josefina Molina), La banda de Pérez (Ricardo Palacios), and Martes de Carnaval (José Luis García Sánchez), among others.